tiepdotme/joebuhlig.com/_posts/2014-07-18-Adding Contacts From Business Cards with Evernote.md

 ---
-title:  "Put Distractions in Their Place"
+title:  "Adding Contacts from Business Cards with Evernote"
 date:   2014-07-18
 categories: blog
 tags:
 - distractions
 - life
 permalink: /adding-contacts-business-cards-evernote/
-image: /assets/posts/Put-Distractions-In-Their-Place.jpg
+image: /assets/posts/Adding-Contacts-from-Business-Cards-with-Evernote.jpg
 ---

 We have everything at our fingertips.
 We can look something up instantly and connect with almost anyone at any time.